Journey to Pascha

 Icon of the Feast

 Look together at the Resurrection icon.
 Let students find the way Jesus is "bestowing life" on those in the tombs.
-He pulls Adam out from the power of death.
-Eve and others who have died will be pulled out, too.
+He pulls Adam and Eve out from the power of death.
+Others who have died will be pulled out, too.

 The power of death is shown in the gates or doors, with locks and keys, that Christ is trampling on.
 If students are not sure what "trampling" means, the icon shows it - Christ is stepping firmly on and destroying the gates or doors of death and hell.